zelalem3/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+Shell, Init files, Variables and Expansions
-0x03.
-Shell, init files, variables and expansions
+This directory contains more scripts on shell, init files, variables and expansions